WNSW: License revocation

+Interim Operation assignments

+In July 1971 WNJR's license was officially revoked and the station went off the air on July 21.
+It signed back on a week later, still as WNJR, after the FCC authorized the City of Newark to run the station under an Interim Operation authorization.
+However, the next year the city informed the FCC that it could no longer afford to run the station, and a new Interim Operation authorization, again still as WNJR, was assigned to a three-member consortium operating as the WNJR Radio Company.

 WNJR continued with an urban contemporary format and became the flagship station of Unity Broadcasting's National Black Network (now Sheridan Broadcasting's American Urban Radio Networks) in 1973.
 WNJR evolved into more of an urban adult contemporary (AC) format by 1978.
 Also, the station played gospel music and sermons on Sunday mornings and evenings.

-In 1982, Sound Radio received the WNJR license.
-The format stayed much the same.
+While WNJR was being run under Interim Operation authorizations, the FCC held hearings to determine a new permanent licensee, and in 1977 Sound Radio received the grant for the WNJR replacement.
+Under the new owners the WNJR call sign was retained and the format stayed much the same.
 Initially the station was profitable, but by 1988 it began to lose money as its core audience switched to New York City's two FM urban powerhouses, WBLS and WRKS (98.7 Kiss FM).
-In 1989, Sound Radio filed Chapter 7 bankruptcy.
+In 1989, Sound Radio filed for Chapter 7 bankruptcy.

-Brokered days
+Brokered format

-In 1991 American Radio Associates bought the station and attempted to keep the urban AC format, but they too had financial problems and sold the station to Douglas Broadcasting in 1992.
+In 1991 American Radio Associates bought the station and attempted to keep the urban AC format, but also had financial problems, and sold the station to Douglas Broadcasting in 1992.
 At that point the station dropped its urban AC format in favor of gospel music mornings and late afternoons, ethnic brokered shows mid-days and nights, and gospel music and teaching on Sundays.

-In 1995, Multicultural Broadcasting bought 1430 WNJR and shifted the station to include more Asian shows.
+In 1995, Multicultural Broadcasting bought the station and shifted its programming to include more Asian shows.
 They kept some gospel music programming on Sundays.
 The station was then profitable.